Visualizing Eagle Ford Oil & Gas Production (Through July 2021)

 Visit ShaleProfile blog to explore the full interactive dashboard

-These interactive presentations contain the latest oil & gas production data from all 24,965 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through July 2020.
+This interactive presentation contains the latest oil & gas production data from all 26,083 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through July.

-The 5 largest operators in the basin are displayed in the final tab.
-EOG and ConocoPhillips still had a significant portion of their production curtailed in July.
+The output and well locations of the 13 largest operators in the basin are displayed in the final tab.

 Production and completion data is subject to revisions, especially for the last few months.